ndawe/yellowhiggs/README.rst

 Cross sections are returned in units of [pb].

-* `xs` returns the (central cross section, high value, low value) at a center-of-mass energy [TeV] for a given Higgs mass [GeV] and production mode.
+* `xs` returns the (central cross section, high value, low value) for a center-of-mass energy [TeV], Higgs mass [GeV], and production mode.

-* `br` returns the branching ratio at a given Higgs mass [GeV] for a decay channel.
+* `br` returns the branching ratio for a Higgs mass [GeV] and decay channel.

-* `xsbr` returns the cross section times branching ratio at a center-of-mass energy [TeV] for a given Higgs mass [GeV], production mode and decay channel.
+* `xsbr` returns the cross section times branching ratio for a center-of-mass energy [TeV], Higgs mass [GeV], production mode, and decay channel.